Azsimuth/Experiments/d3d_city/readme.md

 # 2023-04-08
-an experiment with d3d functions. code is horrible but it works.
+an experiment with d3d functions.
+A basic explorable city code is horrible but it works.
 Could act as a base for later projects. -asimuth

 ## CONTROLS: